-Nathan J. Hochman, the former head of the US Department of Justice’s Tax Division, practices complex civil and criminal litigation, with a focus on white collar criminal defense, tax controversy, securities, and environmental matters.
-He represents individuals and organizations involved as targets, subjects, or witnesses in state and federal criminal investigations and related grand jury and pre-trial proceedings, conducts internal investigations, and handles complex civil litigation, arbitrations, trials, and appeals.
+Nathan J. Hochman, the former head and Assistant Attorney General of the US Department of Justice’s Tax Division, practices complex civil and criminal litigation, with a focus on white collar criminal defense, tax controversy, securities, and environmental matters.
+As the deputy chair of the firm’s white collar litigation and government investigations practice, he represents individuals and organizations involved as targets, subjects, witnesses and victims in state and federal criminal and civil investigations, grand jury, pre-trial proceedings and trials, conducts internal investigations, and handles complex civil litigation, arbitrations, trials, and appeals.

 Prior to joining Morgan Lewis, Nathan was a partner at another international law firm, where he was chair of the white collar investigations and enforcement practice.

 Prior to joining the Justice Department, Nathan was in private practice for 11 years in a boutique litigation firm, where he concentrated on representing individuals and organizations in tax controversy litigation, federal and state white collar criminal investigations and litigation, and complex civil litigation.